 I am also able o work in Fairtrade gold and am proud to be a member of the Fairtrade Goldsmith Registration Scheme for small businesses.

 “Fairtrade Gold is produced fairly and transparently.
 When buying jewellery made with Fairtrade Gold you make a difference to the miners, their families and their communities.
 Your support can provide them with the chance to be paid a fair price, better working conditions, build their futures by investing in social projects such as new schools and healthcare, and make their own way to prosperity”.

-Mining for silver, gold and gemstones can be incredibly destructive to the environment, as well as the miners who are rarely treated fairly.
+Mining for silver, gold and gemstones can be incredibly destructive to the environment, and detrimental to the miners who are rarely treated fairly.
 I love what I do, but I don’t want it to be at the expense of others.

-Here’s what I do to try and reduce my impact on the environment ~
+Here’s what I do to try and reduce my impact –

 - I am a member of the Fairtrade Gold Goldsmith Registration Scheme which means that you can commission me to use Fairtrade gold in your jewellery.
 Read: Why Choose Fairtrade. & Fairtrade Gold Miners to discover more.

 - I only use either 100% recycled or Fairtrade gold and silver.
 The only exceptions are some chains and findings which are not available in recycled metals and so pendants and earrings may have a small element of newly mined metal.

 - I buy gemstones from sources that have ethical policies themselves, i.e. they don’t knowingly trade in stones that are un-ethically or un-environmentally mined